Wall Street slumps and bond yields sink following weak hiring numbers and new tariffs

-NEW YORK (AP) — Stocks slumped in morning trading on Wall Street Friday and Treasury yields fell sharply after the government reported a sharp slowdown in hiring last month.
+NEW YORK (AP) — Stocks slumped in afternoon trading on Wall Street Friday and Treasury yields fell sharply after the government reported a sharp slowdown in hiring last month.

 Markets are also reacting to the latest tariff news.
 President Donald Trump once again extended the date at which punishing import taxes will take effect for a long list of countries.
 The tariffs are now expected to take effect Aug.
 7 for countries that have yet to make a deal with the U.S.